- Are you having behavioral problems with your young child?

-If you answer yes to these questions and believe you have difficulty in managing the behavior of your young child, find Parent-Child Interaction Therapy (PCIT) is a positive and intense treatment program designed to help both parents and children.
+If you answered yes to most of these questions and believe you have difficulty in managing the behavior of your young child, find Parent-Child Interaction Therapy (PCIT) is a positive and intense treatment program designed to help both parents and children.
 The Program works with both parents and children together to improve the quality of the parent-child relationship and to teach parents the skills necessary to manage their child’s behavioral problems.

 Parent-Child Interaction Therapy consists of two parts: